-COVID-19 numbers are improving.
+Covid-19 numbers are improving.
 Don't let history repeat itself with yet another resurgence, doctors say - Local News 8

 Whether Americans can gather more safely this holiday season largely depends upon actions taken now, the director of the National Institute of Allergy and Infectious Diseases said.

-The guidance also recommends people delay travel until they are fully vaccinated.

-To be clear: Fully vaccinated means at least two weeks have passed since your final dose of COVID-19 vaccine.

-As of Sunday, only 55.9% of the US population has been fully vaccinated, according to CDC data.
+As of Sunday, 55.9% of the US population has been fully vaccinated, according to CDC data.

 Vaccines for younger kids might be within weeks

-The US Food and Drug Administration said Friday its vaccine advisers will meet October 26 to discuss data from Pfizer’s COVID-19 vaccine trial among children ages 5 to 11.
+The US Food and Drug Administration said Friday its vaccine advisers will meet October 26 to discuss data from Pfizer’s Covid-19 vaccine trial among children 5 to 11.

 That does not necessarily mean children in that age group can start getting shots right afterward.
-The FDA vaccine advisers would have to first make a recommendation, and then the FDA would vote on the recommendation.
+The FDA vaccine advisers would have to first make a recommendation, and the FDA would vote on it.

 Then, the CDC would have to sign off before children ages 5 to 11 could start getting vaccinated.